-It’s advisable to have a highly experienced architect or professional designer prepare a tender package that clearly articulates all of the requirements of the project.
-You should anticipate price variation in quotations.
+It’s advisable to have a highly experienced architect or building designer prepare a tender package that clearly articulates all requirements of the project.
+You should anticipate price variation in quotations, it's simply the reality of the modern marketplace.
 To keep variations to a minimum, and to give the builder every chance of providing an accurate cost estimate, it’s essential the tender describes your expectations in comprehensive detail.
 This will ultimately allow you to compare apples with apples.

-Experienced architects and designers will be familiar with the preparation of tender materials for domestic building projects – it’s best not to cut corners when appointing your design professional!
+Experienced architects and designers will be very familiar with the preparation of tender materials for domestic building projects, never cut corners when appointing your design professional.

 Your lawyer will also be able to guide you on the critical considerations of Prime Cost items, Provisional Sum and Variations.
 It's essential you're familiar with these terms.

-Pro Tip: It’s a good protection to specifically ask the builder to respond to a question requesting them to list any known exclusions.
+It’s a good protection to specifically ask the builder to respond to a question requesting them to list all known exclusions.
 This bit of ‘reverse engineering’ helps identify items that may have been overlooked by you and the designer.

 It’s also important to find out who is physically doing the work.
-Ask if that likeable builder, who provided the quote and appears competent doing the work?
-If not, is he on-site every day? or is the job handed over to a team you’ve never met?
+Ask if that likeable builder (who provided the quote and appears competent) is actually doing the work?
+If not, is he on-site every day? or is the job being handed over to a team you’ve never met?
 Best to find this out now.

-The more detail you put in the tender document, the more value it will be for you to assess and compare builders.
+The more detail you put in the tender document, the more value it will provide in assessing and comparing builders.
 The more leg-work you do now, particularly around the fixture and fittings, the better the quality and amenity of the final construction.

 Read the unwritten ‘language’ of your builder.
 Were you comfortable in their company?
 Did they miss the tender deadline?
 Have they overlooked specific instruction in the tender?
+Is the written materials sloppy or unprofessional?
 Were they easy to communicate with?